eceisik/FeTS_Challenge_METU_FL_Team/README.md

 ### Our challenge combination is as below:

 - **Hyperparameter choice function:** *adaptive_epoch_with_lr_scheduling*
   adaptive_epoch_with_lr_scheduling is an adaption of AdaComm with a learning scheduling scheme.
-The number of epoch per round decays according to the decrease in initial loss, and the learning rate decays according to the performance metric (average DICE score).
+The number of epochs per round decays according to the decrease in initial loss, and the learning rate decays according to the performance metric (average DICE score).

 ```BibText
 @inproceedings{MLSYS2019_c8ffe9a5,